What are the benefits of online giving?

 Are there any fees involved with giving online?

-For recurring gifts, you have the option of giving weekly, monthly, twice a month (1st and 16th) or every two weeks.
+For recurring gifts, you have the option of giving one time, weekly, monthly, every two weeks or yearly.
 You may also specify the starting and ending dates for your recurring gifts.

 Can I change my personal information or the amount or the frequency of my gift once I have set it up?